akash720/learning/ml_and_dl_questions.md

 __Batch size:__ The number of training examples in one forward/backward pass.

+Let’s make this concrete with a small example.

+Assume you have a dataset with 200 samples (rows of data) and you choose a batch size of 5 and 1,000 epochs.

+This means that the dataset will be divided into 40 batches, each with five samples.
+The model weights will be updated after each batch of five samples.
+This also means that one epoch will involve 40 batches or 40 updates to the model.

+With 1,000 epochs, the model will be exposed to or pass through the whole dataset 1,000 times.
+That is a total of 40,000 batches during the entire training process.

 ### 15. What Is A Dropout?
 Dropout is a regularization technique for reducing overfitting in neural networks.
 At each training step we randomly drop out (set to zero) a set of nodes.